-I teach on the BSc Environment Science, BSc Environmental Management and Sustainability, and BSc/BA Geography.
+I teach on the BSc (Hons) Environment Science, BSc (Hons) Environmental Management and Sustainability, and BSc/BA (Hons) Geography.
 I also supervise projects for undergraduate and postgraduate students.
 My teaching areas are in ecology, conservation and statistical analysis.
 I try to embed examples from my own research and the scientific literature into my materials.

 My research interests are in the response of forests to global change, including the impacts of climate change, increasing carbon dioxide, and forest degradation.
 I have experience in tropical forest ecology, ecophysiology and ecosystem modelling.
 My current broad goal is to use plant functional traits to understand physiological responses of tree and forests to environmental change.
 A particular focus at present is how different species of tree maintain leaf temperatures, and the impacts of climate change on leaf functioning.

 - Kate Vogiatzis - PhD commenced 2019 - University of Plymouth (director of studies)

 - Igor Araujo - MSc completed 2020 - State University of Mato Grosso (external collaborator)

 - Rakesh Tiwari - PhD completed 2019 - University of Leeds (co-supervisor)

 Grants & contracts

 Key publications are highlightedJournals